hajimism/Nextwind-Prototyping-Boilerplate/README.md

 ```

+The template which would be generated is [here](https://github.com/HajimexxxNakagawa/Nextwind-Prototyping-Boilerplate/blob/main/.scaffdog/page-component.md).
+You can customize this file.

 **Create a new ui component**

 When you create a new component indifferent to model, use this command at first.